Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

-To investigate the effect of the moments of the regressor $X$ on interval performance, we also varied the distribution of $\xi$ in \eqref{eq_KL_trunc} over different $t(\nu)$ cases with $\nu\in\{4,5,7,9,\infty\}$, where $t(4)$ provides an example that does not satisfy \ref{condA2_4thmoment}.
-Figures in Section~S4.1 of the supplement \cite{supp} show that, under heteroscedasticity, both unsymmetrized and symmetrized intervals from the proposed PB (either with or without bootstrap studentization steps) are fairly robust to the moment of $X$, while the RB is quite sensitive to the number of finite moments of $X$; the coverages of the RB method tend to increase to the nominal level as more moments for $\xi$ become available, though the coverages remain quite low.
-However, regardless of the available moments for $\xi$, the PB method with bootstrap studentization \eqref{eq_SnHatStar_std} performs well in most cases based on our rule of thumb.
+To investigate the effect of moments for the regressor $X$ on interval performance, we also varied the distribution of $\xi$ in \eqref{eq_KL_trunc} over different {normalized} $t(\nu)$ with $\nu\in\{4,5,7,9,\infty\}$, where $t(4)$ is an example that does not satisfy \ref{condA2_4thmoment}.
+Figures in Section~S4.1 of the supplement \cite{supp} show that, under heteroscedasticity, the proposed PB is fairly robust to moments available for $X$.